|Nutritional Guidelines (per serving)|

 - 2 1/4 to 2 1/2 cups superfine sugar

 - 5 cups water (iced)

-Squeeze the lemons.
 Roll lemons on the counter.
 Press hard!
 This will make juicing them much easier.
 Cut lemons in half.
 (An adult should cut them for kids who have not been taught how to cut safely.)
 Extract the juice using a juicer until you have 2 cups of lemon juice.

-Make lemonade!
-Add lemon juice pouring it through a small strainer or slotted spoon to catch the seeds.
+Add the lemon juice, pouring it through a small strainer or slotted spoon to catch the seeds.
 Don't worry if you don't catch them all.
 That's how people know it's homemade.
-If you like pulp scoops some of it out of the strainer and add it along with the ice water.
+If you like pulp, scoop some of it out of the strainer and add it along with the iced water.
 Screw on lid and shake again.
-Refrigerate and then enjoy!

-Also sugar substitutes, such as Splenda and stevia, will dissolve using this method.
+- Sugar substitutes, such as Splenda and stevia, will dissolve using this method.
 If you substitute one of these for all or part of the sugar, you should use less since those sweeteners are made to equate with granulated sugar.
 You can always add more to the finished product if you don't think it is sweet enough.